michaelcourcy/kasten-flexible-server/readme.md

 ## Proposal solution

-Use kasten to backup the AKS application and extends the backup of the databse credential secret to lauch a pg_dump on the database.
+Use kasten to backup the AKS application and extends the backup of the database credential secret to lauch a pg_dump on the database.
 This dump will be included in the restore point created by Kasten.
 Kasten will be configured to create immutable backup, making the backup encrypted and ransomware proof.

-Because we're going to use the version-level immutability of azure blob container.
-Even a rogue admin won't be able to destroy the backup if disaster recovery is enabled.
+Because we're going to use the version-level immutability of azure blob container, even a rogue admin won't be able to destroy the backup if disaster recovery is enabled.

 # Architecture

-## Prequisite
+## Prerequisite

 Having an AKS cluster or any kubernetes cluster on Azure that connect privately to a postgres flexible cluster and his read replica.

 How we build this on Azure is out of the scope of this guide.

+### About database resolution

+Use the same private DNS zone in the Vnet so that you resolve the database the same way.
+For instance in my lab the primary database resolve as rw.poc.postgres.database.azure.com the read replica resolve as ro.poc.postgres.database.azure.com in both tenants.

 ## Backup